 Recently I’ve been receiving quite a few complaint calls – not about me or my company, Top Resume Writing & Career Services.
 These calls are directly related to another similarly named resume writing service.
-I will not mention the company by name in this article (HINT: if you search through this website, I’ll bet you’ll figure out the company name on your own).
-My company has been operating since 2009 while the company in question launched sometime in 2014 and appears to be based in New York.
+I will not mention the company by name in this article (HINT: if you search through this website, eventually you’ll figure out the company name on your own).
+My company has been operating since 2009 while I think the company in question launched sometime in 2012 and appears to be based in New York.

 So what’s been happening is that a large number of the other company’s dissatisfied clients have been contacting me in error over the past year complaining about poor service.
 This is the pattern I’ve come to notice: the company’s clients receive poor service and no follow-up email response to multiple complaints (Oh-did I also mention the company website doesn’t list a phone number so email is their ONLY method of contact?).